 - You can wipe off the rest of his parts if you wish also.

-- You can add soap to your washcloth (my preference is the YL Seedlings baby wash)
+- You can add soap to your washcloth (my preference is my simple DIY Baby Soap Recipe.

 AFTER UMBILICAL CORD STUMP FALLS OFF